 After the second year, students may choose a clinical placement in one of the three major emphases of study: clinical neuropsychology, trauma/family violence/anxiety, or integrated behavioral health care.
 Students may spend a maximum of 12 to 15 hours per week in practicum training.
 Students typically choose practicum placements that are more intensive and closely matched to their area of interest.
 These placements will usually be at external practicum sites.
 The program works collaboratively with several off-site practicum training sites in the Rio Grande Valley.
 These settings include but are not limited to hospitals, medical centers, community mental health centers, and the Department of Probation.
 The director of clinical training works closely with these external sites to ensure each student's practicum training is consistent with program goals and the student's individual training needs.
 The director of clinical training works with each student to facilitate specific placements.
 It is beneficial for students to obtain some experience at an external site, as this will help in the development of communication and multidisciplinary skills.
-Although the department has a cognitive-behavioral orientations and evidence-based intervention techniques.
-Students may opt to continue seeing clients at the UTRGV Psychology Training Clinic if, for example, they chose the clinical neuropsychologist.
+Although the department has a cognitive-behavioral orientation, the practicum training at a variety of sites exposes students to multiple theoretical orientations and evidence-based intervention techniques.
+Students may opt to continue seeing clients at the UTRGV Psychology Training Clinic if, for example, they chose the clinical neuropsychology emphasis where they will conduct neuropsychological evaluations under the supervision of a clinical neuropsychologist.